Free Consultation

 Contributory Negligence:

-· Contributory Negligence is used to describe actions by an injured individual who may have contributed to their own injuries with careless actions or lack of consideration for the circumstance.
-The degree of fault that each party played in the situation.
+Contributory Negligence is used to describe actions by an injured individual who may have contributed to their own injuries with careless actions or lack of consideration for the circumstance.

 Court Costs:

-· Court Costs fees for the use of the court that commonly include the initial filing fee, fees for serving the summons, complaint, and subpoenas, and fees to pay for the transcription by a court reporter of depositions or in-court testimony.
+Court Costs fees for the use of the court commonly include the initial filing fee, fees for serving the summons, complaint, and subpoenas, and fees to pay for the transcriptions by a court reporter of in-court hearings, motions, or testimony.

 Counterclaim: